 During the installation of TX DWA Server, a service is installed on the local machine that controls the execution packages.
 These execution packages handle the regular updates made to the data warehouse and the cubes.

 Follow the steps below to set up a new user account for use with the scheduler service.
-You can skip this if you are using the account you use for development or if you are upgrading and already have a user account set up with the correct repository settings.
+If you have upgraded to a new version you will still need to start up the scheduler in this new version.
+You can skip the first bit and go the step where we start the service, if you are using the account you use for development or if you are upgrading and already have a user account set up with the correct repository settings.